Cookies on this website

 Aspirin

-Aspirin prevented serious vascular events including heart attacks, strokes and mini strokes in patients with diabetes who did not already have cardiovascular disease, but it also increased the risk of major bleeds, mainly from the gastrointestinal tract, so overall there was no clear benefit.
-It had been suggested that low-dose aspirin might protect against cancer, but there was no reduction in any cancers.
+Aspirin prevented serious vascular events including heart attacks, strokes and mini strokes in people with diabetes who did not already have cardiovascular disease, but it also increased the risk of major bleeds, mainly from the gastrointestinal tract, so overall there was no clear benefit.
+Because aspirin increases the chances of serious bleeding, it is not recommended for people with diabetes who are otherwise well.
+Previous studies had suggested that low-dose aspirin might protect against cancer, especially bowel cancer, but there was no reduction in any cancers.
 We are continuing to follow the participants to see whether any benefits appear later.

 Effects of Aspirin for Primary Prevention in People with Diabetes Mellitus